View on GitHub

 In this part of the assignment you will perform more detailed Project Explorations on a subset of the candidate projects that you have identified.

-1. Select 4 candidate projects (2 for students doing an individual research or honors project) that seem promising to you.
+1. Select 4 or 5 candidate projects (2 for students doing an individual research or honors project) that seem promising to you.

 2. For each candidate project that you selected you should spend approximately 1 hour exploring it and documenting what you find as follows:

-1. Create a new .md file for the candidate project in your directory in the course repository.
+1. Create a new .md file for the project exploration in your directory in the AY25-26 course repository.

-2. Add the following sections and content to the .md for the candidate project:
+3. Add the following sections and content to the .md for the project exploration:

 • Project Exploration: A top level section heading with the text “Project Exploration”.